 Bupropion was licensed as a pharmacotherapy for smoking cessation in the United Kingdom in 2000, and for the prevention of episodes of the seasonal affective disorder in the United States in 2006.

-In some countries bupropion is approved only as a smoking cessation aid and not as a treatment of depression.
+In some countries bupropion is approved only as a product for quitting smoking and not as a treatment of depression.

 - Major depressive disorder